haileypate/topojson_california_counties/README.md

 ##### Step 2: Start with shapefiles from the US Census Bureau

-To get the data for California, we'll need to start with the file containing all 50 states.
-It comes as a ZIP folder that can be downloaded [here](ftp://ftp2.census.gov/geo/tiger/TIGER2013/COUNTY/).
+To get the data for California, we'll need to start with the file containing the counties for all 50 states.
+It comes as a ZIP folder that can be downloaded [here](https://www.census.gov/cgi-bin/geo/shapefiles2013/main).

 ##### Step 3: Convert the shapefile to geoJSON using ogr2ogr